-The National Planning Policy Framework (Department for Communities and Local Government, 2012) (NPPF) sets out the core land use planning principles that should underpin both plan-making and decision taking.
-The Framework expects the planning system to prevent "both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of [inter alia] noise pollution".
+The National Planning Policy Framework (MHCLG, 2018) sets out the core land use planning principles that should underpin both plan-making and decision taking.
+The Framework expects the planning system to prevent "both new and existing development from contributing to or being put at unacceptable risk from, or being adversely affected by unacceptable levels of, [inter alia] noise pollution".

-In addition, paragraph 123 of the NPPF provides that planning policies and decisions should aim to: avoid noise from giving rise to significant adverse impacts on health and quality of life as a result of new development; mitigate and reduce to a minimum other adverse impacts on health and quality of life arising from noise from new development, including through the use of conditions; recognise that development will often create some noise and existing businesses wanting to develop in continuance of their business should not have unreasonable restrictions put on them because of changes in nearby land uses since they were established; and identify and protect areas of tranquillity which have remained relatively undisturbed by noise and are prized for their recreational and amenity value for this reason.
+In addition, paragraph 180 of the NPPF provides that planning policies and decisions should ensure that new development is appropriate for its location taking into account the likely effects (including cumulative effects) of pollution on health, living conditions and the natural environment, as well as the potential sensitivity of the site or the wider area to impacts that could arise from the development.; In doing so they should mitigate and reduce to a minimum potential adverse impacts resulting from noise from new development - and avoid noise giving rise to significant adverse impacts on health and the quality of life; identify and protect tranquil areas which have remained relatively undisturbed by noise and are prized for their recreational and amenity value for this reason; and limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes and nature conservation.

 The noise section of the Planning Practice Guidance provides advice regarding the consideration of potential noise impacts in planning decisions.